Dialysis Technician Schools

 Job Openings & Outlook for Dialysis Technicians

 The Bureau of Labor Statistics (BLS) does not have specific data on this occupation, so it's difficult to say if dialysis technicians are in demand.
 However, the BLS does have a general category for "health technologists and technicians, all other," which includes dialysis techs.
 According to BLS projections, employment in this broad category is estimated to grow by 17 percent between 2018 and 2028.

 On average, about 11,700 health technician jobs are expected to open up each year over that time period.
 Roughly 2,240 of those will be brand new jobs.
 Approximately 3,800 openings will stem from retirements.
 And another 5,700 openings will come from workers transferring into other fields.

-- A short amount of training: It's possible to finish school and start looking for work in a matter of months instead of years.
+- A short amount of training: It's possible to finish school and start looking for a dialysis technician job in a matter of months instead of years.